TorchEnsemble-Community/Ensemble-Pytorch/docs/parameters.rst

 -----------------------

-Motivated by geometric insights on the loss surface of deep neural networks, Fast Geometirc Ensembling (FGE) is an efficient ensemble that uses a customized learning rate scheduler to generate base estimators, similar to snapshot ensemble.
+Motivated by geometric insights on the loss surface of deep neural networks, Fast Geometric Ensembling (FGE) is an efficient ensemble that uses a customized learning rate scheduler to generate base estimators, similar to snapshot ensemble.